script-Yang/MultiCatClassifier/README.md

 ```py
 python test.py
 ```
 Here you need to define test_data, test_labels yourself.
-You can refer to the method in train.py to read in, or you can read in according to your own method
+You can refer to the method in train.py to read in, or you can read in according to your own method.